floticerus/ten.js/README.md

 1. `string` OR `array`

 Accepts a string or an array of strings.
-Removes the specified class(es) to the targeted element.
+Removes the specified class(es) from the targeted element.
 If a string is used, spaces separate the different classes.
 >
 ```
 element.removeClass("foo");